 This guide breaks down a simple, no-nonsense process for making new words stick, moving them from short-term recognition to long-term recall.
 With a focused approach and the right tool, you can build a stronger vocabulary without spending hours on inefficient study.
-A lightweight app designed for this exact purpose can make a huge difference.
 Download Flashi and start making new words stick today.

 Why New Words Don't Stick